Having a Bad Hair Day? Add a Whole-House Humidifier1 minute read

 During the winter months as we’re sealed up in our homes trying to keep warm, a by-product occurs.
-The air inside our homes gets dry, and the overall quality of the air can suffer resulting in bad air.
+The air inside our homes gets dry, and the overall quality can suffer resulting in bad hair.

-Whole-house humidity can be added with a unit that connects to your forced-air furnace like the AprilAire 600 series.
+Whole-house humidity can be added with a unit that connects to your furnace like the AprilAire 600 series.
 This professionally installed unit will deliver even humidity throughout your home.
-Select the previous link to learn more specifically about the Aprilaire 600.
 Or you can go to our Humidifier Buying Guide to read more about whole-home humidifiers.

 Bad air can be improved dramatically with the use of high-efficiency filters.
 By capturing more of the dust and allergens that flow through your heating and cooling system, you will be able to breathe easier and even cut down on the dust in your home.

 Room purifiers, when used correctly and maintained, can really help.
 Air can be trapped, resulting in cleaner air in the room.